The official blog of the Lung Institute.

 Service dogs can be trained to assist people in a variety of ways.
 Depending on the services needed, individual service dogs are trained for specialized purposes.
 Some service dogs are trained to be guide dogs while others are trained to be hearing dogs, medical alert dogs, or even assistance dogs.
 Service dogs can be trained to carry supplemental oxygen tanks for people with COPD, lightening their load.
 These dogs can also be trained to turn on lights, pick-up keys, and open doors.
 Walking the dog can also help increase exercise tolerance.

-In combination with traditional medications, assistive technologies, service dogs, and alternative medicine, stem cell therapy could help people with chronic lung disease improve their quality of life.
+In combination with traditional medications, assistive technologies, service dogs, and alternative medicine, cellular therapy could help people with chronic lung disease improve their quality of life.
 If you or a loved one has lung disease, we may be able to help.
-Contact us today to learn more about stem cell therapy treatment options and to see if you qualify for treatment.
+Contact us today to learn more about cellular therapy treatment options and to see if you qualify for treatment.